 Syllabus at a Glance

-This course includes three total sessions, each lasting for 1.5 hours on three consecutive Tuesdays beginning January 25.
+This course includes three total sessions, each lasting for 1.5 hours on three consecutive Mondays beginning June 27, skipping July 4.

 Outside of class, students will be encouraged to complete optional activities related to class content, including an identification practicum, phenological journaling, and local explorations.